robot-rumble/docs/source/quickstart.rst

 Publishing your robot
 ---------------------

 When you create a robot under your profile, it will initially be saved as a draft.
-In order for others to see your robot, and for the matchmaker to queue your robot for ranked battles, you need to **publish** it by clicking the link available in the robot editor.
-You're only allowed to publish new code every 24 hours, so make sure to only do so when your robot is ready to meet the competition.
+In order for others to see your robot, and for the matchmaker to queue your robot for ranked battles, you need to **publish** it by clicking the link in the robot editor.
+Every time your robot is published, the matchmaker will immediately queue it up for 5 battles.
+After that, it will queue 1 battle every 2 hours.

 Debugging your robot